Improve Your SEO Content Strategy By Utilizing Keyword Research Best Practices

 Market research should be applied to help marketers get into the heads of their target audiences.
 Understanding the topics that are important to customers is the first step to narrowing down the keywords that are most likely to draw them to your site.

 It's also important that marketers choose keywords that are specific to their particular markets, also known as "longtail" keyword phrases.
 For instance, the term "training" alone could refer to anything from sports training to dog training -- not exactly a niche audience.

 To optimize content for the right people, it's important to be specific.
 "Sales training" is good, but "B2B sales training" is better, and "books on B2B sales training" beats them all.
-Longtail phrases also tend to have lower competition, increasing the odds of higher page ranks in Google.
+Longtail phrases also tend to have lower competition in search results, increasing the odds of higher page ranks in Google.

 There are lots of keyword research tools out there designed to help marketers select effective keywords, and many of them are 100% free.
 For example, Ubersuggest is a great keyword suggestion tool and an excellent asset for any SEO content strategy.
 Marketers can simply type in a generic keyword ("sales training"), and the tool will return a vast list of potential phrase variations to consider ("sales training tips", "sales training certifications", etc.).

 Utilizing relevant phrase variations will help marketers expand their keyword portfolios, which online marketing consultant Aaron Aders lists as his number one rule for SEO success in 2013.